Finnish language: Western dialects

-The Turku dialect is famous for its seemingly inverted questions.
-For example, "Ei me mittä kaffelle men?" looks like it means "So we don't go for a coffee?" but actually means "Shall we go for a coffee?"

 The Southwest Finnish dialects (lounaissuomalaismurteet) are spoken in Southwest Finland and Satakunta.
 Their typical feature is abbreviation of word-final vowels, and in many respects they resemble Estonian.
 The Tavastian dialects (hämäläismurteet) are spoken in Tavastia.
 They are closest to the standard language, but feature some slight vowel changes, such as the opening of diphthong-final vowels (tie → tiä, miekka → miakka, kuolisi → kualis), the change of d to l (mostly obsolete) or trilled r (widespread, nowadays disappearance of d is popular) and the personal pronouns (me: meitin ('we: our'), te: teitin ('you: your') and he: heitin ('they: their')).
 The South Ostrobothnian dialects (eteläpohjalaismurteet) are spoken in Southern Ostrobothnia.
 Their most notable feature is the pronunciation of "d" as a tapped or even fully trilled //r//.
 The Central and North Ostrobothnian dialects (keski- ja pohjoispohjalaismurteet) are spoken in Central and Northern Ostrobothnia.
 The Lapland dialects (lappilaismurteet) are spoken in Lapland.
 The dialects spoken in the western parts of Lapland are recognizable by retention of old "h" sounds in positions where they have disappeared from other dialects.

 One form of speech related to Northern dialects, Meänkieli, which is spoken on the Swedish side of the border is recognized in Sweden as its own distinct language, having its own standardized language separate from Finnish.
 This form of speech developed from the border created between Sweden and Finland in 1809 when the Russian Empire annexed Finland.
 This caused the speakers of Meänkieli to be isolated from the developments of standard Finnish and instead be influenced by the Swedish language.
 However, it is still mutually intelligible with Finnish, and is thus sometimes considered a dialect of the Finnish language.

 The Kven language is spoken in Finnmark and Troms, in Norway.
 Its speakers are descendants of Finnish emigrants to the region in the 18th and 19th centuries.
 Kven is an official minority language in Norway.